brunocbr/zettel-compose-spacemacs-layer/README.md

 If you have any running `zettel-compose` processes, you can stop them by typing:

 ```
-SPC m a Z s
+SPC m a Z S
 ```

 This will terminate all active `zettel-compose` processes.